Explanatory machine learning for sequential human teaching: Experiments

-These 124 participants from AMT were randomised and assigned to the four groups.
-A partition of 79 participants was created based on the MaRs-IB test and those included had a test accuracy within one standard deviation ($\sigma = .169$) of the mean ($\mu = .654$).
-Demographically, this partition had a lower male-to-female ratio (36 to 42, one opted out), most participants were between 25 to 54 in age (61 of 79) and almost all had a college degree or higher (67 of 79).
-We focused on this AMT sample partition and employed a quantitative approach to test hypotheses H1 to H5.
+We focused on this AMT sample partition and employed a quantitative approach to test hypotheses \textbf{H1} to \textbf{H5}.
 The AMT partition had an even distribution of participants in the four groups, Group 1 (\textbf{MS} and \textbf{WEX}, $n = 20$), Group 2 (\textbf{MS} and \textbf{WOEX}, $n = 20$), Group 3 (\textbf{SM} and \textbf{WEX}, $n = 20$) and Group 4 (\textbf{SM} and \textbf{WOEX}, $n = 19$).
 Figure \ref{fig:merge_performance_score} and Figure \ref{fig:sort_performance_score} present the mean performance score (\textbf{PS}) of the groups in the merge performance test and sort performance test.
 For each performance test, we carried out an ANOVA test to assess the effect of the independent experimental variables followed by a Tukey’s HSD test.
 We used a significance criterion $\alpha = .05$ for both tests.

 Figure \ref{fig:merge_performance_score} illustrates almost no change to the mean merge performance score when explanations were introduced.
-The one-way ANOVA test did not demonstrate a significant effect of the presence of explanations (\textbf{EX}) on the merge performance test score (\textbf{PS}).
+The one-way ANOVA test did not demonstrate a significant effect of the machine-learned theory (\textbf{EX}) on the merge performance test score (\textbf{PS}).
 Figure \ref{fig:sort_performance_score} illustrates a pattern that switching from the curriculum order \textbf{MS} to \textbf{SM} results in a reduction in performance.
 The two-way ANOVA test indicated a significant effect ($F=10.4, p = .001 < .05$) of curriculum order (\textbf{CO}) on sort performance test score (\textbf{PS}).
-The post-hoc Tukey's HSD test confirmed a significant positive difference ($p=.001 < .05$) between \textbf{MS} groups (Group 1 and Group 2) and \textbf{SM} (Group 3 and Group 4).
-The two-way ANOVA test did not show a significant effect of the presence of explanations (\textbf{EX}) on sort performance test score (\textbf{PS}) and there is no evidence of an interaction effect between curriculum order (\textbf{CO}) and presence of explanations (\textbf{EX}).
+The post-hoc Tukey's HSD test confirmed a significantly beneficial effect ($p=.001 < .05$) of the sequential teaching curriculum \textbf{MS} (Group 1 and Group 2) over \textbf{SM} (Group 3 and Group 4).
+The two-way ANOVA test did not show a significant effect of the machine-learned theory (\textbf{EX}) on sort performance test score (\textbf{PS}) and there is no evidence of an interaction effect between curriculum order (\textbf{CO}) and presence of explanations (\textbf{EX}).